Chad Veach

-Chad Veach is an American evangelical pastor and the founder of Zoe Church, a youth-oriented Christian congregation that is based in Los Angeles, California.
+Chad Veach is an American evangelical pastor, author, and founder of Zoe Church, a youth-oriented Christian congregation that is based in Los Angeles, California.
 Veach has been the subject of significant mainstream press coverage, which often focuses on Veach's taste in streetwear and sneakers and his links to celebrities like actor Chris Pratt, the Kardashians and singer Justin Bieber, which have been chronicled on Veach's Instagram account.

 Early life and family

 Veach was born in 1979 and grew up on Whidbey Island where he graduated in 1998 from Oak Harbor High School in Oak Harbor, Washington.
 His father, Dave Veach, is a District Supervisor with Foursquare Church in Tacoma, Washington.
 Growing up he attended Shelton Christian Fellowship (now called Gateway Christian Fellowship), as his parents were youth pastors there.
 As a young man, Veach “wasn't solid in his faith at all,” according to his father.
 In an interview with The Christian Post, Veach said that he had "a foot in, a foot out" of church as a teenager, but that attending a Promise Keepers event was a turning point for him: "it's the typical prodigal son story who has an experience and then says, 'Wait, what I had back home was way better.
 I'm going back home and to church.'
 I had sown some wild oats but nothing too crazy."
 Veach's two siblings are also pastors.

 Veach attended Life Pacific College, a Foursquare denominational Bible college located in San Dimas, California, graduating in 2002.